drweb86/Gherkin-Beautifier-VS-Code-Plugin/README.md

 ## Change log

+* 2024.1.6
+Update: Min VS Code version that is required by add-in is 1.85.1
+Update: packages to latest versions
 * 7.0.0 (2022-04-06)
 Update: Min VS Code version that is required by addin is 1.66 (2022-03-01)
 Added: Non-Discrimination Statement